 Beyond normal wear and tear, if your furniture (including the fabric cushions) will be used around food (likely for outdoor patios), spilled oily foods can stain untreated teak furniture.

-- Decide on original finish or patina.
-Do you want your teak furniture to stay its original honey wood color?
-Or do you want the natural soft silver gray patina that comes from exposure to the sun?
+Unless something spills on it, you can give your teak furniture a yearly cleaning.
+When you first purchase your teak furniture, decide if you want it to maintain its original honey wood colored finish or whether you want a natural soft silver-gray patina that comes from exposure to the sun.
 The gray is only cosmetic and many people like how easy it is to care for teak furniture that's been allowed to develop a patina.
 Others prefer to continually seal and protect their teak furniture to maintain the original honey color.

 - Laundry detergent with bleach

 Give It Time

 If the furniture is new, let it stay outside to weather for one to two weeks.
 Don't use a protector on brand new furniture.